 Below you’ll find some of the most frequently asked questions about visiting the Grand Canyon.

-When Is The Best Time To Visit The West Rim?
+When Is The Best Time To Visit?

 As far as the time of day goes, you’ll see more intense colors in the early morning and later afternoon hours.
-I noticed a big difference looking at the Canyon around noon compared to 2:30 pm.
+I noticed a big difference looking at the Grand Canyon around noon compared to 2:30 pm.

-Is There A Place To Stay The Night?
+Are There Places To Stay The Night?

 If you need overnight accommodations, you can stay on-site at the Cabins at Grand Canyon West.
 These are located at Hualapai Point.
 There are cabin options for up to six guests and even front porches to watch the sunrise and sunset.